mexitek/phpColors/README.md

 - <strong>makeGradient( [$amount] )</strong> : Returns an array with 2 indices `light` and `dark`, the initial color will either be selected for `light` or `dark` dependings on it's brightness, then the other color will be generated.
 The optional param allows for a static lighten or darkened amount.
 - <strong>complementary( [$hex] )</strong> : Returns the color ""opposite" or complementary to your color.

-*If a darker is lighter color is automatically generated the class will choose the shade halfway between your color and black (for dark) or halfway between your color and white (for light)*
+*If a darker or lighter color is automatically generated the class will choose the shade halfway between your color and black (for dark) or halfway between your color and white (for light)*

 ## Static Methods
 - <strong>hslToHex( $hsl )</strong> : Convert a HSL array to a HEX string.